pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 INFO Install complete!
 INFO To access the cluster as the system:admin user when using 'oc', run 'export KUBECONFIG=/home/pslucas/ocp412/ocp4/auth/kubeconfig'
-INFO Access the OpenShift web-console here: https://console-openshift-console.apps.ocp4.example.com INFO Login to the console with user: "kubeadmin", and password: "SAxqE-nIMI5-FyZIJ-zBEjz" INFO Time elapsed: 39m9s
+INFO Access the OpenShift web-console here: https://console-openshift-console.apps.ocp4.example.com INFO Login to the console with user: "kubeadmin", and password: "SAxqE-...-zBEjz" INFO Time elapsed: 39m9s
  ```